 The Mk IV Boat

-In 1980 a new boat was built on the Safari hull with a completely different superstructure.
-The design was promoted as the Sedan Version.
-It was more traditional, having a fixed raised wheelhouse amidships and a well shrouded moderate-sized aft cockpit.
+In 1980 a new boat, built on the Safari hull, with a completely different superstructure appeared in the Hoseasons brochure.
+The design was promoted as the Sedan Version of the Safari25 and was more traditional in concept, having a fixed raised wheelhouse amidships and a good sized aft cockpit that was well shrouded by extended cabin sides and roof.

 The Mk4 'Supreme Safari'